KaydenLiss/all-of-time-and-space/content/posts/crossing-the-atlantic/index.md

 The drive to Oban was a long, but beautiful one.
 Going to the west coast meant crossing Scotland through the Highlands.
 So we got to see a lot of hills and lovely lochs, if only in passing.

 Oban is a compact town, that is built in a horseshoe-shaped bay, with a lot of islands surrounding it.
 The one you can see clearly from Oban is the island of Kerrera and behind that the isle of Mull.
-Off to the south, there are more, amongst other things the Jura and Islay.
+Off to the south, there are more, amongst other things Jura and Islay.

 I feel like we could spend the rest of our trip just exploring all the islands, there seems to be so much so see!

 The first thing we did was check into our hotel.
 And whoooey, what a room!
-We actually ended up staying in two different hotels, but sadly, I only have pics of the second one. <br> The first two nights we stayed at the Pearl Hotel, with a lovely view of the sea, a sitting area and a writing desk.
+We actually ended up staying in two different hotels, but sadly, I only have pics of the second one. <br> The first two nights we stayed at the Perle Hotel, with a lovely view of the sea, a sitting area and a writing desk.
 The room was gorgeous! <br>
-The third night we moved over to the Caledonia Hotel, just along the harbour. <br>
+The third night we moved over to the Columba Hotel, just along the harbour. <br>
 I’ll call it for what it was: It was the utmost lushest suite I have ever been in!
 It was the Executive Suite, with bottom-to-top windows with an ocean view, chandeliers, two double beds (we ended up putting Big Mac into one of them, so it wouldn’t look empty) and one large bathroom.
 I swear, the place was as big as our last flat!